 If the house has missing or broken windows, the dreamer’s associations to windows can offer insight.
 Does the dreamer describe windows as keeping warmth inside or as a protection from the elements?
 Or do they focus on windows as a place of transparency where others can view the dreamer’s inner dwelling space and the dreamer can keep abreast of what lies beyond their inner sanctum?
 Among other things, missing or broken windows can suggest personal boundaries in relationships may be broken and need attention.

-Finally, in what way are the specifics of the dream image relevant to the dreamer’s life experience right now?
+Finally, in Dream Discovery™ the dreamer would ask how are the specifics of this dream image relevant to my life experience right now?
 This is always an important question since, even though dreams can sometimes refer to previous times, they tend to reveal something we may not be paying attention to now or need to sort out in our current life.

 Discovering Other Dream Symbols